 When you enter a URL into a web browser, the browser forwards this request to your DNS server.
 If your DNS server has that URL’s IP address cached, that information is relayed back to the browser.
 If it doesn’t, your request goes to a DNS root name server, then to a top-level domain (TLD) server and finally to the authoritative DNS master root server.
 If the IP address is found at any of these servers, it is immediately sent back to the web browser, where the appropriate website is displayed.

 What is the fastest DNS server?

-There are two immediate actions you can take to optimize your DNS server.
+There are two immediate actions you can take to optimise your DNS server.
 The first of these is to switch from your ISP to a dedicated DNS provider.
-DNS speeds aren’t usually your ISP’s top priority, although they certainly are for DNS providers, so this could result in a noticeable change in your Internet speeds.
+DNS speeds aren’t usually your ISP’s top priority, although they certainly are for DNS providers, so this could result in a noticeable change in your internet speeds.

 The second thing you can do is to make sure your devices are set to the correct DNS server settings.
 If you need specific advice on how to do this for different devices and operating systems, this DNS guide provides step-by-step instructions.